-3. Boston Terrier -- At 12 to 18 pounds, this breed is also very attached to his owner which means he doesn’t mind being indoors in a small space as long as his owner is attentive.
+3. Boston Terrier: At 12 to 18 pounds, this breed is also very attached to his owner, which means he doesn’t mind being indoors in a small space as long as his owner is attentive.
 He is also an easily trainable dog.

-10. Great Dane -- Huge dog = great apartment dog seems like an oxymoron, but the Great Dane (at a majestic 100 to 130 pounds) is such a natural loafer that, though your couch will likely be fully occupied, he’ll take up far less space than might be thought.
-Add to that his calm demeanor, friendliness, trainability, and quiet nature, and the Great Dane makes an excellent choice for small spaces.
+10. Great Dane: “Huge dog” doesn’t seem like it fits with “great apartment dog,” but the Great Dane (at a majestic 100 to 130 pounds) is such a natural loafer that, though your couch will probably be fully occupied, he’ll take up far less space than you might think.
+Add to that his calm demeanor, friendliness, trainability and quiet nature, and the Great Dane makes an excellent choice among best apartment dogs.

-1. Acclimate: If you’ve adopted a new puppy or adult dog, or if you’re moving your current pooch into a small space, try to acclimate him slowly by visiting for shorter and then longer periods.
+1. Acclimate: If you’ve adopted a new puppy or adult dog, or if you’re moving your current dog into a small space, try to acclimate him slowly by visiting for shorter and then longer periods.

 2. Be present: Again, if an apartment or small house is a new environment for your dog, try to stay with him as much as possible.
 Go out for short periods alone at first, and then lengthen them.